Reopening NYC (NY Forward) for New York State (and city)

 The Governor has asked that commuters unsatisfied with bus or subway service during reopening call 511 with complaints.

 Milestones and info

-5/14/2020 Gov. Cuomo exec order extends the Stay-at-Home (PAUSE) until May 28 for New York State regions that do not meet the specific COVID-19 criteria for re-opening as shown on the regional monitoring dashboard.
-This includes New York City.
+5/28/202 Gov. Cuomo exec order extends the Stay-at-Home (PAUSE) until June 27 for New York State regions that do not meet the specific COVID-19 criteria for re-opening as shown on the regional monitoring dashboard.

 5/11/2020 New York State will reopen certain low-risk business and recreational activities in regions that meet the re-opening criteria on May 15th.
 This includes landscaping and gardening, low-risk outdoor recreational activities (like tennis) and drive-in movie theaters.
 Businesses that want to reopen will be required to create social distancing plans to protect customers.